 A person may hunt by falconry in South Dakota if they have been issued a falconry permit by their state of residence and have obtained the appropriate South Dakota hunting licenses.
 Nonmigratory game birds and game animals may be hunted Sept.
 1-March 31.
-Migratory game birds may be hunted only in accordance with state and federal migratory game bird season regulations for 107 days beginning no earlier then Sept.
-1. The daily bag limit is three and the possession limit is six of game species in the aggregate.
+Migratory game birds may be hunted only in accordance with state and federal migratory game bird season regulations for 107 days beginning no earlier than Sept.
+1 and ending by Jan.
+15. The daily bag limit is three and the possession limit is six of game species in the aggregate.

 A person may not hunt by falconry and be in possession of a firearm or be accompanied by a person carrying a firearm, except if the person is carrying a pistol and possesses a valid concealed pistol permit.
 Protected nongame birds and animals taken incidentally by a raptor may not be retained or possessed.